tconbeer/harlequin-web/src/docs/config-file.md

 ### Using pyproject.toml

-If configuring Harlequin using `pyproject.toml`, you must nest the above config under the `tool.harlequin` config.
+If configuring Harlequin using `pyproject.toml`, you must nest the above config under the `tool.harlequin` table.
 An example `pyproject.toml` file:

 ```toml
 [tool.harlequin]